World War I - Hokianga Reserve Lists

 Lambert, Frank Sawyer & Farmer

-TUTAMOE, Auckland.
+Auckland.
 134 miles from Auckland.
 Rail to Helensville, then steamer to Dargaville, then rail to Kaihu, then horse 14 m.

 Trout fishing.
 Telegraph.
 Doctor at Dargaville, 32 m.